jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Either individually, as a class, or get into groups and watch the documentary movie [Revolution OS - https://www.youtube.com/watch?v=jw8K460vx1c](https://www.youtube.com/watch?v=jw8K460vx1c) made in 2001.
 The film includes interviews with many of the names that were discussed in this chapter.
 Watch this movie and answer the questions below or via the online assignment provided for you by the instructor.

 * Based on the movie's tone and rhetoric - why do you think there was an anti-Microsoft tone at the time of the movies making (~2001)?
 (You may need to research [Microsoft anti-trust case](https://en.wikipedia.org/wiki/United_States_v._Microsoft_Corp.
 "Anti-Trust") ).
-  * Your answer here
 * When Bill Gates wrote his 1976 *"Open Letter to Hobbyists"*, was he justified in his complaint?
 Why or why not?
-  * Your answer here
 * According to Eric Raymond in the move, the adoption curve of Linux and the adoption curve the internet do what ~32:20?
-  * Your answer here
 * Why did Bruce Perens help write the Open Source Definition / Debian Social Contract Standard?
-  * Your answer here
 * What were the two commercial Linux companies featured in the movie (Note-one does not exist any longer)?
-  * Your answer here
 * What is Red Hat Linux's stock price today compared to the the price listed in the movie?
 What is VA Linux's stock price today compared to the movie?
 (Hint VA Linux was sold and now belongs to another company, find that company's stock price.)
-  * Your answer here
 * According to Eric S. Raymond what was the major application that needed to "flip" for opensource to become a viable enterprise solution?
-  * Your answer here
 * What was the first major commercial company to opensource a key product?
 What did that product eventually become?
-  * Your answer here
 * How does Richard Stallman react at the end of the movie to the success of the Linux kernel to the exclusion of the GNU toolchain?
-  * Your answer here
 * What is the main difference between *"Free Software"* and *"Open Source Software"*?
-  * Your answer here

 ### Podcast Questions

 This week we have an article written in place of an Audio Podcast: [IBM, Red Hat and Free Software: An old maddog’s view - Linux Professional Institute (lpi.org)](https://www.lpi.org/blog/2023/07/30/ibm-red-hat-and-free-software-an-old-maddogs-view/ "interview with maddog hall") with [John Maddog Hall](https://en.wikipedia.org/wiki/Jon_Hall_(programmer) "wiki article of John Hall")

 * Who is John Maddog Hall and when did he start to program?
-  * Your answer here
 * Briefly explain the difference between using gratis software and Free or Freedom Respecting Softare.
-  * Your answer here
 * Under the header: "Why would companies pay to use RHEL?" - Briefly explain the reasoning why companies will pay money to use opensource software.
-  * Your answer here
 * Who is Maddog calling "Free Loaders" and why is he calling them this?
-  * Your answer here
 * Breifly explain why or why you do not agree with his conclusion stated in "Tying it all together"
-  * Your answer here

 ### Lab